Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Design_Tutorials/01-AIE-ML-programming-and-optimization/README.md

 };
 ```

-## Running the tutorial
+## Running the Tutorial

-This tutorial is Makefile based.
-You can run X86 and AIE simulations.
-If you want more detailed simulation you can do hardware emulation (hw_emu).
-You can also run this tutorial on hardware board.
+This tutorial uses a Makefile-based workflow.
+You can run X86 and AI Engine simulations, perform hardware emulation (`hw_emu`) for detailed analysis, or execute the design directly on a hardware board.

-Testbench creation is quite special as this tutorial is designed to evolve towards sparse matrix multiplication.
-Data is created so that we can ensure that a sparsity level is satisfied for all sub-matrices.
-Test vectors are created using a Python script that takes multiple parameters:
+The testbench creation process is unique because this tutorial evolves toward sparse matrix multiplication.
+You generate data so each submatrix meets a required sparsity level.
+A Python script produces the test vectors based on these parameters:

-- matrix sizes M, K, N
-- sub-matrix sizes m, k, n
+- Matrix sizes: `M`, `K`, `N`
+- Sub-matrix sizes: `m`, `k`, `n`
-- number of bits of input data (8, 16, 32)
+- Number of bits of input data:  8, 16, 32
-- number of iterations in the testbench
+- Number of iterations in the testbench
-- required sparsity (1 means full matrix)
+- Required sparsity (use 1 for a fully populated matrix)
-- data directory: where to store the generated data files
+- Data directory: location to store the generated data files
-- PLIO width: 32, 64 or 128 bit.
-This allows the testbench generator to format correctly the files
+- PLIO width: 32, 64, or 128 bit, allowing the testbench generator to format the files correctly

-After an AIE or X86 simulation you can compare the simulation output with the reference output.
-This is done either with `make compareaie` or `make comparex86`.
-For sw_emu and hw_emu, the verification is done within the host code.
+After completing an AI Engine or X86 simulation, compare the simulation output with the reference output.
+For AI Engine, run `make compareaie`.
+For X86, run `make comparex86`.
+For `sw_emu` and `hw_emu` runs, the host code performs output verification automatically.

 ```bash
 make clean-all OPT=0 data x86 x86sim comparex86
 ```

-This will compile simulate and verify the result for the default size matrices using x86 simulation.
+This command compiles the project, runs the simulation, and verifies the results for the default matrix sizes using X86 simulation.

+To run with **A** matrices of size (64,128) and **B** matrices of size (128,64), use:

 ```bash
 make sizeK=128 clean-all OPT=0 data x86 x86sim comparex86
 ```

-Will do the same thing but with **A** matrices of size (64,128) and **B** matrices of size (128,64).

-AI Engine simulation can be conducted the same way:
+Run the AI Engine simulation in the same way:

 ```bash
 make clean-all OPT=0 data aie aiesim compareaie
 ```

-Finally for hardware emulation `make OPT=0 build_hw_emu` will compile, link and create the package for hardware emulation, and `make OPT=0 launch_hw_emu` will run the hardware emulation. `make OPT=0 run_hw_emu` will chain the two previous commands.
+To prepare and run emulation, use `make OPT=0 build_hw_emu` to compile, link, and create the hardware emulation package.
+Use `make OPT=0 launch_hw_emu` to run the hardware emulation.
+Use `make OPT=0 run_hw_emu` to chain both steps into a single command.

-## Performance analysis
+## Performance Analysis

-After running AIE simulation with 64x64 matrices, we can look at the profiling results with:
+After running the AI Engine simulation with 64x64 matrices, you can view the profiling results with the following:

 ```bash
 make OPT=0 aieviz
 ```

-This opens up `vitis analyzer` with the run summary displayed.
-The profile tab is opened clicking on the last section **Profile**:
+This opens `Vitis Analyzer` with the run summary displayed.
+Click the **Profile** tab.

 ![Open Profile information](images/OpenProfile.png)

-There are 2 tiles which contain a kernel:
+Two tiles contain kernels:

-- Column 10: the kernel output data type is int32
+- Column 10: Kernel output data type is `int32`
-- Column 20: the kernel output data type is int16
+- Column 20: Kernel output data type is `int16`

 ![Two Tiles contain kernels](images/TwoTilesKernels.png)

-Let start with the first one which is outputing int32 data.
-The **Total Function Time** tab will inform us on the number of cycles necessary to compute this matrix multiply:
+Start with the `int32` kernel.
+In the **Total Function Time** tab , check the number of cycles required to compute the matrix multiplication:

 ![Performance of int32 version of the kernel](images/BasicPerf32bits.png)

-We can see that the number of cycles to run the entire function is 2092 cycles.
-If we want to compute the vector processor usage efficiency we have to use the following data:
+The number of cycles to run the entire function is 2092.
+To calculate the vector processor usage efficiency, use the following data:

-- number of multiplications to perform: 64 x 64 x 64
+- Number of multiplications to perform: `64 x 64 x 64`
-- number of parallel int8 x int8 multiplications in the SIMD vector processor: 256
+- Number of parallel `int8 x int8` multiplications in the SIMD vector processor: 256

 ```txt
              64 x 64 x 64